-Strengthen Families: The family strengthening programme supports families so that they can stay together.
-We increased our activities after the 2010 earthquake and currently over 5,000 vulnerable children and adults benefit from our support in 16 community centres.
+Strengthen Families: The family strengthening program supports families so that they can stay together.
+We increased our activities after the 2010 earthquake and currently over 5,000 vulnerable children and adults benefit from our support in 16 community centers.

 Care in families: For children from the region who are no longer able to live with their parents, SOS families can provide a loving home for children.
 Brothers and sisters grow up in the same home, and are cared for by an SOS parent.

 Education: The SOS Hermann Gmeiner School, where over 700 children, both from the SOS Children’s Village and the local community, receive primary and secondary education.